Al Jazeera suspends Egypt channel as Doha, Cairo mull closer ties

 Saudi King Abdullah last month called on Egypt to back a deal under which Saudi Arabia, the United Arab Emirates and Bahrain agreed to end an eight-month diplomatic dispute over Qatar’s support for the Brotherhood and promotion of “Arab Spring” revolts.

-Sisi has also suggested that he is considering pardoning three Al Jazeera journalists currently jailed on charges of aiding a “terrorist organization” by spreading lies.
+Sisi has also suggested that he is considering pardoning three Al Jazeera journalists currently jailed on charges of aiding a “terrorist organisation” by spreading lies.

-Egypt, the UAE and Saudi Arabia all list the Brotherhood as a terrorist organization and see political Islam as a threat to their own systems of rule.
+Egypt, the UAE and Saudi Arabia all list the Brotherhood as a terrorist organisation and see political Islam as a threat to their own systems of rule.

 Al Jazeera said it was rolling AJMM into a new channel reporting live events from around the world, not just Egypt.